How to Throw a Virtual Dinner Party in 2025 That Pops

 1. Plan in Advance

-The great thing about hosting a virtual dinner party is that you don’t have to worry about how many chairs you have.
-You can pretty much invite as many guests as you wish.
-Do consider how many attendees the hosting platform can handle.
-Think back to those early office Zoom meetings with everybody trying to talk at once.
-This is a fun event, not a confusing conference call.
+The great thing about a virtual dinner party?
+No need to count chairs.
+You can invite as many guests as your hosting platform allows.
+Just be mindful of the group size, think back to those early office Zoom calls where everyone talked at once.
+This is a dinner party, not a conference call.

 2. Find a Virtual Hosting Platform

-• Zoom: Probably the most widely used of the virtual platforms, Zoom is free and fairly easy to use.
+Zoom: Probably the most widely used of the virtual platforms, Zoom is free and fairly easy to use.
 Up to 100 people can be on a call at one time.
-You can mute guests when they’re not speaking as well as record the meeting for later, which is an excellent way to include those who might not be able to attend the live event, and Zoom cooking classes are something you definitely won't want to miss!
+You can mute guests when they’re not speaking as well as record the meeting for later, which is an excellent way to include those who might not be able to attend the live event.
+Bonus: it works well across all devices and doesn’t require an account to join a meeting.

 3. Decide on a Theme